4 Effective Techniques for Closing Insurance Sales

 To be an effective insurance salesperson, you’ll want to foster a certain quality in yourself — confidence!
 Sit up straight, make eye contact and smile, and speak in a clear, measured voice.
 There’s a fine line between confidence and arrogance, though, and that’s why building the foundation described above is so essential.

 Your confidence needs to be steeped in trust, relationship, and listening to your client.
 Without that, your confidence will come across as pushy.
-Remember, we’re trying to strike that fine balance between savvy advisor and aggressive salesperson.
+Remember, we’re trying to strike that fine balance between savvy professional and aggressive salesperson.

 4 Ways to Close the Deal